-What is Garment?
+What is a garment?

-A Garment is a piece of clothing, made of fabrics or textiles for wearing the human body and for human beautified reasons.
-Fabrics are cut in a pattern as per human body shape and then sew parts by part.
-After sewing, a few labeling, ironing, and other decorative process make a complete garment.
-Garments are the plural form of garment word, its synonym is “Apparel” also used in many countries, especially in America.
-Garments are also known as Clothing; so Apparel, Garments, and clothing meaning are almost similar.
-If you ask me, what does it mean by garment, I will tell you a garment is what you wear.
-A garments manufacturing industry that has all sections of cutting, sewing, and finishing.
-These 3 sections are key to producing garments though there are also a few other supporting sections or departments.
-The definition of garments/ Apparel or clothing is, anything we wear to beautify, protect or wrap our human body.
+Garments are also known as Clothing; so Apparel, Garments, and clothing mean almost the same.
+If you ask me what does it mean by garment is, I will tell you a garment is what you wear.
+A garment manufacturing industry that has all sections of cutting, sewing, and finishing.
+These 3 sections are key to producing garments, though there are also a few other supporting sections or departments.
+The definition of garments/ Apparel or clothing is anything we wear to beautify, protect, or wrap our human body.
 In one word, a garment is what we wear.
 Examples of Garments are shirts, pants, T-shirts, jackets, etc.

 Classification of Garments

-Garments can be classified in many ways based on use, season, fiber content, fiber types, fabrics type, manufacturing, wearing position, and many other factors.
+Garments can be classified in many ways based on use, season, fiber content, fiber types, fabric type, manufacturing, wearing position, and many other factors.
 Here we have tried our best to give the classification of Garments as many as they can be classified based on many factors.

 1. As per types of fabric:

 c.
 Non-woven: Non-woven garments are made from non-woven fabric.
-Nonwoven garments Example: Diapers, Floor Duster Cloths, Carpet/carpet backings, Household cleaning wipes, Baby bibs, tea bags, Feminine Napkins, Medical textiles, Face Mask, Sanitary materials, Silica gel bags, etc.
+Nonwoven garments: Example: Diapers, Floor Duster Cloths, Carpet/carpet backings, Household cleaning wipes, Baby bibs, tea bags, Feminine Napkins, Medical textiles, Face Mask, Sanitary materials, Silica gel bags, etc.

 2. As per wearing position: